Superalgos/Superalgos/README.md

 However, in order to let the app know which API Key you wish to use in each session, you will move the corresponding API Key from the *Personal Data* branch to the *parameters* of the session.
 Simply detach the API Key element from the *Exchange Account* element and re-attach it to the session's *parameters*.

 [ILLUSTRATION]

+> **NOTE:** If you don't specify which API Key to use at the session level, the app's fallback mechanism will look for an API Key at the level of the Personal Data element.
+If more than one forward testing or live trading session end up using the same API Key, you should expect errors to occurr.

 ## Poloniex API Keys